 TLS_PSK_WITH_AES_128_CBC_SHA256 as defined in [RFC5487]

-An LWM2M client MUST support the Pre-Shared Key mode of DTLS with at least one of the Cipher Suites specified above.
+An LWM2M Client MUST support the Pre-Shared Key mode of DTLS with at least one of the Cipher Suites specified above.
+The LWM2M Client MUST use the value of the "Public Key or Identity" Resource for "PSK identity" in [RFC4279] and the value of "Secret Key" Resource for "PSK" in [RFC4279] as defined in Appendix C.1.1.

 The use of other Cipher Suites is OPTIONAL for LWM2M.